 '''

 int

 XUngrabDevice (display, device, time)

 Display display;

 XDevice device;

 Time time;

+display Specifies the connection to the X server.

+device Specifies the desired device.

+time Specifies the time.
+This may be either a timestamp

+expressed in milliseconds, or CurrentTime.

 '''

-display Specifies the connection to the X server. device Specifies the desired device. time Specifies the time.
-This may be either a timestamp expressed in mil- liseconds, or CurrentTime .

 This function allows a client to release an extension input device and any queued events if this client has it grabbed from either XGrabDevice or XGrabDeviceKey.
 If any other devices are frozen by the grab, XUngrabDevice thaws them.
 The function does not release the device and any queued events if the specified time is earlier than the last-device-grab time or is later than the current X server time.
 It also generates DeviceFocusIn and DeviceFocusOut events.
 The X server automatically performs an XUngrabDevice if the event window for an active device grab becomes not viewable, or if the client terminates without releasing the grab.
-Errors returned by this function: BadDevice.